linkerd/website/linkerd.io/content/blog/why-linkerd-doesnt-use-envoy.md

 In this article I'm going to describe why Linkerd isn't built on [Envoy](https://envoyproxy.io).

-Honestly, I'm annoyed that I have to write this.
-It doesn't deserve a blog post.
-The Linkerd project has made a million technical decisions like this one and none of them really deserve blog posts.
-But sadly, here we are.
+This is a bit of a weird article to write.
+After all, there are a million projects that Linkerd *doesn't* use, and none of those decisions deserve a blog post.
+But the fact that Linkerd doesn't use Envoy specifically has become a common enough topic of discussion that it probably deserves a good explanation.

 Let me also state upfront that this is not an "Envoy sucks" blog post.
 Envoy is a great project, is clearly a popular choice for many, and we have nothing but respect for the fine folks who work on it.
 We recommend Envoy to Linkerd users every day in the form of ingress controllers like [Ambassador](https://github.com/datawire/ambassador), and there are production systems around the world today where you can find Envoy and Linkerd working side by side.

 But we chose not to build Linkerd on top of Envoy.
 Instead, we built a dedicated "micro-proxy", called simply [Linkerd2-proxy](https://github.com/linkerd/linkerd2-proxy), which is optimized for the service mesh sidecar use case.
-Since several other service mesh projects are built on top of Envoy, we're often asked: Why doesn't Linkerd use Envoy?
+In the increasingly crowded field of similar-sounding service mesh projects, Linkerd is unique in this regard.
+But why did we go this route?

-The full answer to this question is nuanced and technical at heart—exactly the kind of content that tends to get swept away in the faddish, blog-post-driven world of cloud native adoption.[^1] So in this article I'm going to do my best to lay out the reasons why in an honest and engineering-focused way.
+The full answer to this question is nuanced and technical at heart—exactly the kind of content that tends to get swept away in the faddish, blog-post-driven world of cloud native adoption.[^1] So in this article I'm going to do my best to lay out the reasons why in a frank and engineering-focused way.
 After all, Linkerd is built _by_ engineers and _for_ engineers, and if there's one thing I'm proud of, it's that we've made decisions on the basis of engineering tradeoffs rather than marketing pressure.